-A treatment course may consist of a single treatment session or up to five treatments session a week over a seven-week period depending on factors such as the part of body being treated and the aim of treatment.
+A treatment course may consist of a single treatment session or up to five treatments session a week over a six to seven-week period depending on factors such as the part of body being treated and the aim of treatment.
 It is very important for patients not to miss their appointments because completing the treatment course within the stipulated time is essential for success.

 Side effects of radiotherapy treatment vary from patient to patient and will depend on the particular part of the body that is being treated.
 Once you have completed your treatment, the side effects will start to ease off within two to three weeks depending on the severity of the side effects which include fatigue, loss of appetite and red or itchy skin over area of radiation.

 Discuss with your doctor or oncologist about your cancer treatment plan

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.

 We are sorry that this post was not useful for you!

 Let us improve this post!